Death toll from Magdeburg Christmas market attack rises to 6 – DW – 01/06/2025

 Death toll from Magdeburg Christmas market attack rises to 6January 6, 2025

-The death toll following an attack on a Christmas market in the German city of Magdeburg has risen to 6, authorities confirmed on Monday.
+The death toll following an attack on a Christmas market in the German city of Magdeburg has risen to six, authorities confirmed on Monday.

 A 52-year-old woman who was gravely wounded in the car-ramming succumbed to her injuries in a city hospital, prosecutors said.